tonydg2/scripts/README.md

+#### MODIFIED FOR v2018.3
+PROBLEMS!: Issue generating BD in full script.
+  Temp sol'n: Generate BD project only first, open project and generate output products.
+Then run build with -skipBD.

 TODO: -skipIMP and -skipSYN args will not create the output_products folder, need to check if exists first, create only if NOT exist

 ### No spaces allowed in any filenames or folders.
 Scripts will fail.